X11Libre/mirror.fdo.piglit/README.md

 ## 1. About

-Piglit is a collection of automated tests for OpenGL and OpenCL implementations.
+Piglit is a collection of automated tests for OpenGL, Vulkan, and OpenCL implementations.

-The goal of Piglit is to help improve the quality of open source OpenGL and OpenCL drivers by providing developers with a simple means to perform regression tests.
+The goal of Piglit is to help improve the quality of open source OpenGL, Vulkan, and OpenCL drivers by providing developers with a simple means to perform regression tests.

 The original tests have been taken from
 - Glean ( http://glean.sf.net/ ) and